 What standard of proof is used at your university? (“Preponderance of evidence” is the standard recommended by the U.S. federal government.)

-What are the recommended sanctions (sentencing) for perpetrators of sexual assault and relationship abuse?
+What are the recommended sanctions (sentencing) for perpetrators (those who choose to do harm) of sexual assault and relationship abuse?
 How do those sanctions compare to the recommended sentencing for people who cheat on exams?
 How often is the recommended sanction enforced with perpetrators found responsible for assault or abuse?

 Have residential staff members received best practices training on relationship abuse and sexual assault as recommended by the Office on Violence Against Women?

 Have students received best practices training on the dynamics of sexual assault and relationship abuse and how to avoid victim-blaming?
 Are they trained in how to be an active bystander?
 These trainings should meet the standards set by Office on Violence Against Women.

 Are students made aware of campus resources for survivors of relationship abuse and sexual assault?

 University Management of these topics:

 Does your university have an office of sexual assault and relationship abuse to consolidate all of these activities?
 Does the director have enough clout within the university to recommend changes in the practices of other departments, including the Title IX office?